neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 Conclusion
 ==========
-We propose a neural operator based on Fourier Transformation.
+We propose a neural operator based on the Fourier transform.
 It is the first work that learns the resolution-invariant solution operator for the family of Navier-Stokes equation in the turbulent regime, where previous graph-based neural operators do not converge.